fultonj/ussuri/glance/README.md

 - Test that the RBD command on the Central controller is able to use the installed keyring and configuration file to write to each DCN ceph cluster

-### Steps outside of TripleO to configure Glance with multiple RBD backends
+- Modify Glance on the central controller to use the additional DCN RBD backends

+#### What Glance changes are made by the playbook?

 The following Glance configuration file is used by the glance_api container:

  `/var/lib/config-data/puppet-generated/glance_api/etc/glance/glance-api.conf`

-(Obviously, this is wrong since its managed by TripleO but this is a POC)

-Modify the file as follows:
+Modifying it outside of TripleO is wrong (it's already managed by puppet), but for this POC the playbook modifies this file as follows:

-- Under `[DEFAULT]` add `enabled_backends = central:rbd, dcn0:rbd` and
+- Under `[DEFAULT]` adds `enabled_backends = central:rbd, dcn0:rbd,
-  remove `registry_host=0.0.0.0`
+  dcn1:rbd` and removes `registry_host=0.0.0.0`

-`sudo crudini --set /var/lib/config-data/puppet-generated/glance_api/etc/glance/glance-api.conf DEFAULT enabled_backends central:rbd, dcn0:rbd`
+`sudo crudini --set /var/lib/config-data/puppet-generated/glance_api/etc/glance/glance-api.conf DEFAULT enabled_backends central:rbd, dcn0:rbd, dcn1:rbd`

 `sudo crudini --del /var/lib/config-data/puppet-generated/glance_api/etc/glance/glance-api.conf DEFAULT registry_host`

-- Remove the entire default `[glance_store]` section (it will be replaced)
+- Removes the entire default `[glance_store]` section (it will be replaced)

 `sudo crudini --del /var/lib/config-data/puppet-generated/glance_api/etc/glance/glance-api.conf glance_store`

-- Append the following to the bottom of the file:
+- Appends the following to the bottom of the file:

 ```
 [glance_store]